coastalwhite/gburghoorn.com/content/posts/pure-rust-wishlist/index.md

 mostly the same interface, in most cases you cannot take a configuration file that works for Linux-PAM, put it on OpenPAM and expect it to work.
 So any new implementation of needs to pick its poison.
-Do you pick the probably better implemented but widely used OpenPAM.
+Do you pick the probably better implemented but less widely used OpenPAM.
 Or do you use Linux-PAM which is a bit of a mess, but used a lot more.

 Then, there is the problem that PAM is almost always used as a shared library.